Heart, Vascular, and Stroke Institute

 We have modeled many of our strategic objectives around the key foundational elements of every existing top heart program in America, while staying true to being an independent, community-based healthcare organization.

 NCH was built by the community, for the community.
 As a not-for-profit organization, we will need the support of our entire community to build a top-quality cardiac and stroke program.
-We are in the early stages of planning a fundraising campaign to transform our ability to deliver world-class care and build this new facility.
-The projected cost is $150 million, a significant portion of which will be raised through philanthropy.
+We are in the mid stages of planning a fundraising campaign to transform our ability to deliver world-class care and build this new facility.
+The projected cost is $250M; $200M of which has already been raised through philanthropy.

-Yes, we plan on improving cardiac services on the north end of town as well with the addition of two new cath labs at North Naples Hospital with plenty of room there to grow and expand services to keep pace with the growing northern section of Collier County.
+Yes, we improved cardiac services on the north end of town as well with the addition of two new cath labs at North Naples Hospital and there is plenty of room to grow and expand services to keep pace with the growing northern section of Collier County.
 NCH monitors the growth of our community closely to determine where services are needed most, and with nearly 70% of all stroke and cardiac patients living within ten miles of the downtown Baker campus, that is why the decision was made to place it there.

-The Rooney Heart Institute at NCH of NCH Healthcare System was established over 25 years ago.
+The cardiac program at NCH, today referred to as the Rooney Heart Institute, was established over 25 years ago.
 Our award-winning institute is recognized for its Code Save-A-Heart Program, Open Heart Surgery Program, Structural Heart Program (TAVR and WATCHMAN) and innovative, state-of-the-art technology.

 Facts about our current program: